anubh-v/oz-work/threads-as-async-funcs/README.md

 A simple transpiler has been created.
 It converts thread functions into asynchronous functions and adds suspension points into the function bodies.

 A suspension can occur at any function application.

+## Limitations
+The threads cannot await on functions that complete asynchronously.